msmielak/moonlit/README.md

 - [x] Predicting moonlight intensity on the ground for any given place and time
 - [x] Predicting twilight illumination levels
-- [x] Calculating nightly mean illumianation levels for a given location - this is actually a bit tricky because you need to calculate it for each night, and not for each day.
+- [x] Calculating nightly mean illumianation levels for a given location